MISTERSOFT/dapp-playground/2-simpe-NFT/README.md

 # Learn how to create a Token or NFT

+## Intro
+Project has been generated with the Hardhat CLI `npx hardhat`.

 ## Requirements
 - Create an [Alchemy](https://dashboard.alchemy.com/) account, then create a new app on the Sepolia Network, then get the HTTP URL with your API key.
 This will be stored in the `.env` file.